kujbol/trip-sorter/README.md

 form working example check `trip_sorter.example`

-#Running
+# Running
-* You can use docker compose, and start example or start tests
+* You can use docker compose, and start example or start tests by simply typing
 ```bash
 docker-compose up example
 docker-compose up tests